 However, the platform can issue a yearly statement of the earnings made by the user in a financial year.
 In Australia, Fiverr accumulates taxes from the buyers and sends them to the government under purchase tax.

 This platform also follows the regulations and lowers the tax amount from the freelancer's earnings based on their country.

 10. How To Invoice As A Freelancer?

-Freelancers need to learn how to create an invoice either for billable hours or a fixed fee decided before commencing the work.
-You can find various invoice templates online that you can personalize with a message or logo based on your needs.
+Freelancers must learn how to create an invoice for billable hours or a fixed fee before commencing the work.
+You can find various invoice templates online that you can personalise with a message or logo based on your needs.